 Personal things you might want to know about me are these:

 I am parenting a child with moderate to severe autism.
-My kid has significant language delays, though he’s no longer minimally verbal (yay!).
+My child has significant language delays.
+He is wonderful.
 I am a firm advocate for neurodiversity.

 I had identified as Jewish Orthodox (Modern Orthodox) and been in a heterosexual marriage for over a decade, until late 2012.
 I stopped identifying as Orthodox some years before the divorce.
 Currently I keep a traditional level of observance, though I do not belong to a congregation.
 My ideal congregation would be LGBTQIA-welcoming and at the same time keenly focused on the study of Jewish texts in their various languages.